jackwangfeng/acMachine/README.md

-How to use the sof , see the example
+How to use the software , see the example